 One important task as Editor-in-Chief of this team of one person and many AIs: I come up with the prompts and optimize them.

 And because I like to be transparent, I publish the current versions of my main prompts here.
-Hopefully it’s also helpful and interesting to see.
+Maybe it’s also helpful and interesting to see.

 These prompts are constantly in flux.
 There’s always something new to learn.
 I’m never completely happy with the results.